Doodh Pak Recipe

 Doodh pak served in a bowl.

 Indian desserts are my weakness.
-I like to have something sweet after meals and always ensure I have something sweet in the fridge.
+I like to have something sweet after meals, and I always keep some in the fridge.
 Today, I tried this Gujarati Doodh Pak.
-It’s a close cousin of the classic Rice Kheer with a few extra ingredients added to it.
+It’s a close cousin of the classic Rice Kheer, with a few extra ingredients added.
 It tasted pretty good, and now I am sorted for the next 2-3 days ๐Ÿ™‚

 About Doodh Pak